lazar43/Store-App/README.md

 ## Features/highlights

 - a sample e-commerce shopping site
-- pattern for a real-life shopping cart and store checkout flow
+- pattern for a real-life shopping cart

 ## Used technologies